 Our products are constantly evolving.
 We are not only adding new films but also keep improving their quality and sophistication of the existing presets with every new release.

 4. Attention to our long-term customers.

-RNI film presets, film styles and customised camera profiles are intangible digital goods and can't be returned.
+RNI film presets, film styles and customised camera profiles are intangible digital goods and can't be returned or exchanged.
 All our sales are final.
-So if you are having any questions related to the product, its usage, compatibility etc. please get in touch before you buy.
+So if you are having any questions related to a certain RNI product, its usage, compatibility etc. please get in touch before you buy.

 Please note that in Windows 10 and after some of the installation locations can be hidden by default.
 To show hidden files and folders in Windows please refer to the instructions provided by Microsoft.

-Some of RNI's products for the Adobe platform come with customised camera profiles for a range of supported cameras.
-Our profiles are designed to provide better data extraction especially in highlights and create a more film-like base looks prior to applying film presets.
+Some of the RNI's products for the Adobe platform come with customised camera profiles for a range of supported cameras.
+Our profiles are designed to provide finer data extraction, especially in highlights, and create base looks with more film-like tonal response prior to applying film presets.